-Mr. Mathews regularly devotes time to pro bono and represents clients in guardianship matters through the San Diego Volunteer Lawyers Program.
+Mr. Mathews regularly engages in pro bono work and represents clients in guardianship matters through the San Diego Volunteer Lawyer Program.

 Mr. Mathews is a 2021 cum laude graduate of the University of California, Irvine School of Law, and a magna cum laude graduate of San Diego State University.
 He is fluent in Arabic.